Karan Johar: Early and personal life

 Karan Johar was born on 25 May 1972 in Bombay, India, to a Punjabi father, film producer Yash Johar, founder of Dharma Productions, and a Sindhi mother, Hiroo Johar.
 He grew up in a "cosmopolitan house" where the family communicated in English, and his father, an Arya Samaji, would recite Hindu, Sikh, and Christian prayers.
+He is the nephew of filmmaker Yash Chopra and the first cousin of film producer Aditya Chopra.

-He studied at Green Lawns High School and later H.R.
+Johar studied at Green Lawns High School and later H.R.
 College of Commerce and Economics, both in Mumbai.
 Johar attempted admission to The Doon School but was declined due to scoring zero in mathematics.

 He began his career as a child actor, playing Shrikant in the 1989 Doordarshan serial Indradhanush, and was influenced by Raj Kapoor, Yash Chopra, and Sooraj Barjatya.
 He briefly followed numerology for film titles but stopped after watching Lage Raho Munna Bhai.

 Johar has publicly discussed his sexual orientation, stating, "Everybody knows what my sexual orientation is," and in February 2017, he became a father to twins, son Yash and daughter Roohi, via surrogacy.
 He named his son after his father, Yash Johar, and his daughter after his mother, Hiroo Johar.

 In 2020, following the death of Sushant Singh Rajput, Johar faced criticism and allegations of promoting nepotism in Bollywood, particularly regarding casting of star children.
 Johar defended his casting choices, highlighting the number of debut directors and outsider talents introduced by his production house.